-A concerning trend which we are seeing in recent due diligence reviews is companies, particularly over the last two years, not holding their shareholders’ annual general meeting (AGM).
+A concerning trend which we are seeing in recent due diligence reviews is companies, particularly over the last three years, not holding their shareholders’ annual general meeting (AGM).

 What is an AGM?